VoronDesign/VoronUsers/printer_mods/Triano/Ender_3Pro_Switchwire/README.md

 4. The XZ and gantry are slightly modified from the Switchwire baseline.
 The X axis rail is 300mm and is a tight squeeze on the shorteded 2020 extrusion.
 I wanted to keep the standard rail length in case I wanted to build a stock Switchwire.
 5. The Y axis uses 2 rails.
 I liked the look of it and it seemed more stable that way.
 It also simplified the Y belt routing through the extrustion.
 I also removed the springs on the bed corners and replaced them with spacers.
 The spacers come off the E3P V-wheels.
 With the bed mesh probing, this seemsed like a better approach than worrying about the bed changing positions if the knobs rotated/loosened.
 6. This configuration also worked without too much modification to the stock E3P wire lengths.
 7. The E3P motors can be reused if you can pull of the gears.
-You

 ## Images / CAD
 I have included several images and the Fusion 360 CAD model.
 Full disclosure, I am just learning CAD, so my skills are somewhat limited.